 SEC.
 3.03.
 Plan Check Fees.
 A plan check fee in the amount of 2% of the estimated construction cost for main extensions and engineering review of subdivisions will be charged when an application for service is filed with the District.
-Actual cost will be charged when the application is approved by the Board of Directors.
+Actual cost will be charged when the application is approved by the District Board .

 SEC.
 3.04.
 Compliance with Permit.
-After approval of the application, evidenced by the issuance of a permit, no change shall be made in the location of the wastewater infrastructure, the grade, materials, or other details from those described in the permit or as shown on the plans and specifications for which the permit was issued except with written permission from the District, the General Manager or other authorized representatives.
+After approval of the application, evidenced by the issuance of a permit, no change shall be made in the location of the wastewater infrastructure, the grade, materials, or other details from those described in the permit or as shown on the plans and specifications for which the permit was issued except with written permission from the District Manager or other authorized representatives.

 SEC.
 3.05.
 Agreement.
 The applicant’s signature on an application for any permit shall constitute an agreement to comply with all of the provisions, terms and requirements of this and other ordinances, rules and regulations of the District, and with the plans and specifications filed with their application, of any, together with such corrections or modifications as may be made or permitted by the District, if any.
-Such agreement shall be binding upon the applicant and may be altered only by the District upon the written request for the alternation from the applicant.
+Such agreement shall be binding upon the applicant and may be considered for alteration by the District Manager upon the written request for the alternation from the applicant.

 SEC.
 3.06.
 All Work to Be Inspected.
-All Wastewater construction work shall be inspected by an inspector acting for the District to insure compliance with all requirements of the District.
+All wastewater construction work shall be inspected by an inspector acting for the District to insure compliance with all requirements of the District.
 No wastewater infrastructure shall be covered at any point until it has been inspected and passed for acceptance.
-No wastewater infrastructure shall be connected to the District infrastructure until the work covered by the permit has been completed, inspected, and approved by the Inspector.
-If the test proves satisfactory, the Inspector shall issue a certificate of satisfactory completion.
+No wastewater infrastructure shall be connected to the District infrastructure until the work covered by the permit has been completed, inspected, and approved by the inspector.
+If the test proves satisfactory, the inspector shall issue a certificate of satisfactory completion.

 SEC.
 3.07.
 Notification.
-It shall be the duty of the person doing the work authorized by permit to notify the General Manager of the District in writing that said work is ready for inspection.
+It shall be the duty of the person doing the work authorized by permit to notify the District Manager in writing that said work is ready for inspection.
 Such notification shall be given not less than twenty-four (24) hours before the work is to be inspected.
-It shall be the duty of the person doing the work to make sure that the work will stand the tests required by the District before giving the above notification.
+It shall be the duty of the person doing the work to make sure that the work will pass the tests required by the District before giving the above notification.

 SEC.
 3.08.
 Condemned Work.
-When any work has been inspected and the work condemned and no certification of satisfactory completion given, the applicant of the premises, or the agent of such applicant, shall repair the Wastewater infrastructure or other work authorized by the permit in accordance with the ordinances, rules and regulations of the District.
+When any work has been inspected and the work condemned and no certification of satisfactory completion given, the applicant of the premises, or the agent of such applicant, shall repair the wastewater infrastructure or other work authorized by the permit in accordance with the ordinances, rules and regulations of the District.

 SEC.
 3.09.
 All Costs Paid By Applicant.
-All costs and expenses specific to the installation and connection of any Wastewater infrastructure or other work for which a permit has been issued shall be paid by the applicant.
+All costs and expenses specific to the installation and connection of any wastewater infrastructure or other work for which a permit has been issued shall be paid by the applicant.
 Such costs shall include the costs expended by the District for the installation of lateral infrastructure.
 These costs are in addition to any other connection permit fee required by this or any other ordinance of the District that provides for connection fees, rates and charges.
 The applicant shall indemnify the District from any loss or damage that may directly or indirectly be occasioned by the work.

 SEC.
 3.10.
 Street Excavation Permit.
-A separate permit must be secured from the State, County or any other party having jurisdiction thereover by applicants or contractor intending to excavate a public street for the purpose of or making Wastewater collection system connections.
+A separate permit must be secured from the State, County or any other party having jurisdiction thereover by applicants or contractor intending to excavate a public street for the purpose of or making District infrastructure connections.